 The Bottom Line for Treating Dry Skin:

-You treat dry skin from the outside in.
+You treat dry skin from the outside in and I just listed my favorite combinations of products for dry skin.
 Don’t get me wrong, drinking water is good for your body, so do it.
 But don’t look for ‘8 glasses of water a day’ to fix your dry skin.
 Only in the extreme, when a person is massively dehydrated to the point that their level of dehydration is a health risk, will their skin be limp, flaccid, lusterless and dry because they're thirsty.
 The dry skin that most people suffer from is caused by dryness on the outside and the fix is with the right skin care.